Aphex Twin shares six new tracks via mysterious Soundcloud page

 The releases come after Aphex Twin opened up on the loss of his father in a new note on the same Soundcloud account last week.
 “Huge heartfelt condolences to anyone grieving right now, I lost my father recently and it’s been really tough, it was not related to C19 [COVID-19],” he explained.

-The reclusive producer began sharing unheard material via the platform back in 2015.
+The reclusive producer began sharing unheard material via Soundcloud back in 2015.
 This was believed to be made up of early demos, ideas and leftover beats.

 Aphex Twin’s last official release came in the form of 2018’s ‘Collapse’.
 In a four-star review, NME described the project as an “excellent, deconstructionist addition to a musical canon like no other.